POPELVIN/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 8-	Write a function that encodes a string using rot13.
 9-	Write a function that prints an integer.
 11-	Write a function that adds two numbers.
+12-	Write a function that prints a buffer.